 Two datasets will be produced for public release (Readiness Level 7 - 8):

-East of the Rocky Mountains (i.e., 105 W) Continental USA region ‘PHSnMWnABI’ temperature and water vapor profile data sets for the 2022, 2023, and 2024 severe weather seasons (February through September), with a temporal resolution of 30 minutes and horizontal resolution of 4 km.
+East of the Rocky Mountains (i.e., 105° W) Continental USA region ‘PHSnMWnABI’ temperature and water vapor profile data sets for the 2022, 2023, and 2024 severe weather seasons (February through September), with a temporal resolution of 30 minutes and horizontal resolution of 4 km.

-Case study datasets for significant severe weather events which take place in the USA during years 2023 and 2024, with a temporal resolution of 1 hour and horizontal resolution of 4 km.
+Case study datasets for significant severe weather events which take place in the USA during years 2023 and 2024, with a temporal resolution of 1 hour and horizontal resolution of 3 km.